tom-howard/ros/docs/com2009/assignment2/partb/task4.md

 The robot will have 3 minutes (180 seconds) in total to complete this task.

-1. The arena floor will be marked out with 16 equal-sized zones, and (much like in [Task 2](../parta/task2.md)) you will pick up marks if your robot manages to enter any of the outer 12 of them within the time available.
+1. The arena floor will be marked out into **9 equal-sized zones**.
+You will be awarded marks for each of the zones that the robot enters within the time available (excluding the one it starts in).
-1. In addition to this, the robot will need to try to explore the four rooms that will also be present in the arena.
+1. In addition to this, the robot will need to try to explore the **four rooms** that will also be present in the arena.
 There will be marks available not only for the *number* of rooms that the robot manages to explore, but also the *speed* at which it manages to explore them all (see [the marking section below](#marking) for more details).
-1. Your robot will need to do this whilst minimising the number of contacts made with anything in the environment (*"incidents"*).
+1. Your robot will need to do this whilst avoiding contact with *anything* in the environment (*"incidents"*).
 Once an incident has taken place, we'll move the robot away slightly so that it is free to move again, but after **five** incidents have occurred the assessment will be stopped.
 1. Your team's ROS package must contain a launch file named `task4.launch`, such that (for the assessment) we are able to launch all the nodes that you have developed for this task via the following command:

     ```bash